-Several of the units of competency in the Certificate IV and the Diploma include a mandatory work placement.
+Several of the units of competency in the Certificate IV include a mandatory work placement.
 The initiative to include minimum hours of work placement during the completion of a veterinary nursing qualification, responds to industry concerns, including:

 - inconsistent training and assessment outcomes

 - varying levels of experience

 - workplace exposure provided by RTOs.